Skip to content

 Args:

-span: The span that finished.
+span: The completed span containing execution results.

 """